bheisig/i-doit-docker/README.md

 ### Backup and restore

-For a fully backup and restore process you need to consider at least 3 sources:
+For a complete backup and restore process you need to consider at least 3 sources:

 1.  i-doit installation directory (see section "Available volumes")
 2. System database (default: `idoit_system`)